TheCandidStartup/TheCandidStartup.github.io/_drafts/snapshot-benchmarking.md

 {% include candid-image.html src="/assets/images/benchmark/tracer-bullet-snapshot.png" alt="Tracer Bullet Snapshot Benchmark Results" %}

 At first glance, there's an overwhelming amount of data.
 For my use case it made sense to pick one of the columns (I went with `p75` to exclude as many outliers as possible) and compare the results from each benchmark.
 It's also worth looking at the `samples` column to see how many iterations were run for each benchmark.
+At the top end I only have time for a single sample.

 The 100 entries benchmark is too small to provide useful data while the 100K entries benchmark takes too long to run.
 There are also too few data points to see how things scale.